microsoft/WebTemplateStudio/docs/deployment.md

 ![Portal image create resource create button](./resources/azure-appservice-createadd.png)

-- After clicking create you will get a notification, click the bell icon on the top right to view notifications.
-Click the _go to resource_ button.
+- After clicking create you will get a notification.
+Click the bell icon on the top right to view notifications, then click the _go to resource_ button.

 ![Portal image go to resource](./resources/azure-appservice-notification.png)